-Assessment Evidence Whakaoreore \frown Notice boards/key information points in the business may have pictures or information A performing b Observations about representatives, worker forums or consultations.
-Structures for worke and engagement ar Mechanisms for workers to communicate feedback on health and safety matters (access to electronic/paper based reporting systems). understood by work been developed and the workers and cov locations and risk/ad Information on worker authority to take action in health and safety matters easily available to workers.
-The business ensure participation and en practices, actively en represented groups Workers have means to easily communicate with employee safety representatives. and be engaged in h matters that affect t Interviews with workers Workers will be able to explain the opportunities they have to be involved in decisions or activities that may impact their health and safety. leaders and Manage workers to take a lea in health and safety, development oppor them to do so.
-The k With Workers They can provide examples of when they have been asked for their thoughts and ideas, and will be able to give examples of how this has influenced the action that was taken. and allocates the re- for effective worker - this includes time, and finance.
-Senior The workers and representatives will be able to describe the support and training/ development they are provided to enable them to be involved in decisions that could impact their health and safety.
-This support includes time.
-Managers respect d opinion and encoura challenge assumption the business and wo in open and transpa safety conversations Workers will be able to explain who represents them on health and safety matters (where formal representation exists), and what the role of these workers is. confident in express ideas, and these are the business.
-Worke be in health and safe Workers report that the membership of committees/meetings and methods to set agendas and run meetings, ensures workers/ representatives can raise issues and be involved in decision-making. participate in activit shortage of volunted roles are perceived t and important.
-The takes actions to und effectiveness of wor Workers identify that they are confident to stop work if they assess it as unsafe. and participation pr actively seeks to imp workers.
-Worker rep ousiness er participation re clear and kers.
-They have d designed with over geographical ctivity differences. es diversity in ngagement encouraging unders to participate health and safety them.
-Senior ers encourage eadership role y, and provide rtunities to enable business identifies esources needed r engagement , development leaders and differences of rage workers to ions, this leads to orkers engaging arent health and ns.
-Workers are sing concern and e responded to by ers volunteer to fety roles and to ties - there is no eers because the to be supported business derstand the rker engagement ractices and nprove these with workers.
-Worker representatives influence spending and action for health and safety.
+- Notice boards/key information points in the business may have pictures or information about representatives, worker forums or consultations. - Mechanisms for workers to communicate feedback on health and safety matters (access to electronic/paper based reporting systems). - Information on worker authority to take action in health and safety matters is easily available to workers.
+For example, it is included in all staff inductions and suitable posters are on staff noticeboards. - Workers have means to easily communicate with employee safety representatives.,

+- Workers will be able to explain the opportunities they have to be involved in decisions or activities that may impact their health and safety. - They can provide examples of when they have been asked for their thoughts and ideas, and will be able to give examples of how this has influenced the action that was taken.
+A good example might be an internal competition or team event to identify and promote great ideas. - The workers and representatives will be able to describe the support and training/development they are provided to enable them to be involved in decisions that could impact their health and safety.
+This support includes time. - Workers will be able to explain who represents them on health and safety matters (where formal representation exists), and what the role of these workers is. - Workers report that the membership of committees/meetings and methods to set agendas and run meetings, ensures workers/ representatives can raise issues and be involved in decision-making. - Workers identify that they are confident to stop work if they assess it as unsafe.

+Structures for worker participation and engagement are clear and understood by workers.
+They have been developed and designed with the workers and cover geographical locations and risk/activity differences.
+This may also mean that a number of meetings are held to ensure that shift workers or drivers who are not usually based on site have the opportunity to attend and contribute.

+The business ensures diversity in participation and engagement practices, actively encouraging under-represented groups to participate and be engaged in health and safety matters that affect them.
+For example, contractors, temps and suppliers are paid for the time that they attend health and safety meetings.

+Senior leaders and Managers encourage workers to take a leadership role in health and safety, and provide development opportunities to enable them to do so.
+For example, providing training opportunities for employees or temps interested in becoming a health and safety representative.

+The business identifies and allocates the resources needed for effective worker engagement - this includes time, development and finance.
+For example, allocating sufficient time for health and safety meetings so staff do not feel pressured into not participating as they need to return to work.

+Senior leaders and Managers respect differences of opinion and encourage workers to challenge

+PERFORMANCE REQUIREMENT 6 CONTINUED

-Assessment Evidence Interviews with leaders Leaders can outline and provide examples of the processes used for worker engagement and worker involvement in decision making on health and safety matters.
-There may be formal terms of reference for participation forums.
-Documentation Health and safety committee meeting minutes or actions.
-Training plans.
+Leaders can outline and provide examples of the processes used for worker engagement and worker involvement in decision making on health and safety matters.

+- There may be formal terms of reference for participation forums. - Health and safety committee meeting minutes or actions. - Training plans.
 These have evidence of being agreed and developed with the workers. - Training Certificates.